devplayer0/fyp/report.md

 potentially different sections of a program that should be measured.
 A flexible configuration system is therefore required to fulfil these requirements.

-Since the system needs to integrate with Submitty, assignment configuration will need the ability to generate the output required to publish results in the appropriate format.
-In addition, the system would ideally be flexible enough to support another grading platform in future, if needed.
+An important factor to consider will be the ability to accept submissions and generate results in an appropriate format.
+Since creating an online grading interface is not in the scope of this project, the system will need to integrate with an existing platform.
+In addition, this integration would ideally be flexible enough to support another grading platform in future, if needed.

 ### Grading results